 The following are the steps that I used for creating a health bar using the Unity UI system for my Shark Food game.
 Many of the settings for the size and images can obviously modified to meet specific needs.

 First, create two images for the background and foreground.
 This can be done in Gimp, using the dimensions 512×64.
 For the meter fill, use the Filter > Render > Clouds > Difference Clouds.
-Then use Colors > Colorize to make the bar red (hue value 0) and increased the saturation and lightness.
+Then use Colors > Colorize to make the bar red (hue value 0) and increase the saturation and lightness.
 Create the background by simply filling the entire image with black (Edit > Fill With BG Color).
-Set the transparency for the layer for the background image to 50%.
+Set the opacity for the layer for the background image to 50%.

 Create a new Canvas object.
 I recommend setting Canvas Scaler to Scale with Screen Size and set Reference Resolution to 1920×1080.

 In my Shark Food game, the health is stored in a float variable in my custom Shark class called fHunger.
 This value ranges from 0 to 100, which is ensured by using the Mathf.Clamp function after it has been set.

 Under the Canvas object in the Unity Hierarchy, create two new UI > Image objects.
 Ensure that the image with and height match the same dimensions of the health bar image.
 Assign the background image to the first one and the foreground image to the second one.
 A Text > UI object can also be created to display the value on the health bar.
 Parent the foreground Image and Text object to the background image object.

 Add a new UI > Mask component to the background image.
 Ensure that Show Mask Graphic is selected.